ThomasTerp/hla-vending-shop/README.md

 ## How to use
 Follow these steps to add a vending shop to your map:
 1. Open the `Prefabs` tab at top of the Hammer window
-2. Press `Import Prefab`
+2. Select `Import Prefab`
 3. Find the folder containing the vending shop prefab in `\content\hlvr_addons\<YOUR ADDON NAME>\maps\prefabs\vending_shop\` and open `vending_shop.vmap`
 4. The prefab should now be added to the map and is ready to use
-5. Optionally you can change the properties of the prefab to your liking, see [Prefab Variables](#prefab-variables) above for more detailed descriptions of each variable
+5. Optionally you can change the properties of the prefab to your liking, see [Prefab Variables](#prefab-variables) below for more detailed descriptions of each variable
 ## Features
 ## Prefab Variables
 These variables can be changed per prefab instance to customize how the vending shop functions.